 When medicine is no longer needed, it is important to dispose of expired, unwanted, or unused medicines from your home as quickly as possible to help reduce the chance that others may accidentally take or intentionally misuse the unneeded medicine.

 Do you need conversation starters?
 Ice breakers or just knowing how to have a conversation with your child about the dangers of prescription abuse?
-We have partnered with TalkSooner, an app available for download through Apple AppStore or Google Play that will help in providing everything you need to have a productive conversation.
+We have partnered with TalkSooner, a website that will help in providing everything you need to have a productive conversation.
 In addition, you can visit their website for specific information on prescription abuse.